 Of all the tools used in Big Data, pattern recognition is in the center.
 It comprises the core of big data analytics – it gets the juice out of the data and uncovers the meanings hidden behind it.

 Pattern recognition gives a strategic advantage for the company which makes it capable of continuous improvement and evolution in the ever-changing market.

 Pattern Recognition is the process of distinguishing and segmenting data according to set criteria or by common elements, which is performed by special algorithms.

 Since pattern recognition enables learning per se and room for further improvement, it is one of the integral elements of machine learning technology.

 Christopher Bishop in his seminal work “Pattern Recognition and Machine Learning” describes the concept like pattern recognition deals with the automatic discovery of regularities in data through the use of computer algorithms and with the use of these regularities to take actions such as classifying the data into different categories.

 The data itself can be anything:

 - Sentiments, and others.

-Any information on the sequential nature can be processed by pattern recognition algorithms, making the sequences comprehensible and enabling its practical use.
+Any information on the sequential nature can be processed by pattern recognition algorithms, making the sequences comprehensible and enabling their practical use.

 There are three main models of pattern recognition:

 - Statistical: to identify where the specific piece belongs (for example, whether it is a cake or not).
 This model uses supervised machine learning;

 - Syntactic/Structural: to define a more complex relationship between elements (for example, parts of speech).
 This model uses semi-supervised machine learning;

 - Template Matching: to match the object’s features with the predefined template and identify the object by proxy.
 One of the uses of such a model is plagiarism checking.

 While the majority of pattern recognition in artificial intelligence operations is self-descriptive, there is a lot going on underneath.

 Overall, there are two major parts of pattern recognition algorithms: